ampproject/amphtml/extensions/amp-list/amp-list.md

 }
 ```

+#### max-items (optional)

+An integer value spcifying the maximum length of the items array to be rendered.
+The `items` array will be trucated to `max-items` entries if the returned value exceeds `max-items`.

 #### single-result (optional)

 Causes `amp-list` to treat the returned result as if it were a single element array.
 An object response will be wrapped in an array so
 `{items: {...}}` will behave as if it were `{items: [{...}]}`.

-#### max-length (optional)

-An integer value spcifying the maximum length of the items array to be rendered.
-The `items` array will be trucated to `max-length` entries if the returned value exceeds max length.

 ##### common attributes